 - 1 coordination group to monitor the recommendations

-- 1 training course in formal education for adolescents and young people
+- 1 training course for adolescents and youth

-- 3 workshops for adolescents and young people to develop 2 concrete action plans
+- 3 workshops for adolescents and youth to develop 2 concrete action plans

-- 20 workshops to prevent violence against women, with about 100 people per workshop
+- 20 workshops to prevent violence against women

-- 20 information sessions to ensure a better implementation of the national law on violence against women, with about 100 persons per session
+- 20 information sessions for better implementation of the national law on violence against women

-- 1 training programme on school mediation to implement alternative methods of conflict resolution
+- 1 training program on alternative methods of conflict resolution